alorman/Teltonika-Notes/spoke-networking-with-vlans/Readme.md

 	- `AllowedIPs` has both VLAN segments listed. **If both are not present, you will not be able to reach the non-listed VLANS**
 	- **NOTE** Inter-VLAN traffic must be allowed by the firewall in the Teltonika for this work correctly.
 The example below illustrates it set that way.

+### A Note on AllowedIPs
+- The `AllowedIPs` field determines how the routes are formed, from the spoke side.
+- Previously, I had put `AllowedIP` values into the hub configuration.
+This seems to no longer be required.
+- **In Short**
+  - Put the ranges you want to reach in the client `AllowedIP` field.
+Remember to include the WG hub range, if you desire to reach that for config purposes.

 ### Enable IP Forwarding
   - `echo "net.ipv4.ip_forward = 1" | sudo tee -a /etc/sysctl.conf`
+    - This also gets done by the `PreUp` script above.
+This is probably a belt and suspenders.
   - `sudo sysctl -p`
 - Then up the wg interface with
   - `sudo wg-quick up wg0`